Vietnam.vn - Nền tảng quảng bá Việt Nam

 Huyền thoại Kenny G nói tiếng Việt, hẹn gặp khán giả tại Hà Nội - 1

-Kenny G is known to the public as an American saxophonist with hundreds of instrumental songs in Smooth Jazz, R&B, Pop and Latin that have touched the hearts of millions of music lovers around the world for over 30 years (Photo: Organizing Committee).
+Kenny G is known to the public as an American saxophone artist with hundreds of instrumental songs in Smooth Jazz, R&B, Pop and Latin genres that have touched the hearts of millions of music lovers around the world for over 30 years (Photo: Organizing Committee).

 Before the show, Kenny G made a short video and sent it from the US to the Kenny G Live in Vietnam program organizers.
 Not only did he surprise everyone by speaking Vietnamese, the saxophone legend also played a piece of music and expressed his anticipation for the day he would come to Vietnam.

 "I'm Kenny G. Hi everyone.
-I can't wait to get back to Vietnam.
+I can't wait to be back in Vietnam.
 I'm so excited to be performing in Hanoi on November 14th.
-I'm really looking forward to visiting this beautiful country again.
+I'm looking forward to visiting this beautiful country again.

 I want to visit the scenic spots.
 I love Vietnamese food and I also love the Vietnamese people.
 Hope to see you at the next show," he shared in the clip.

 Many Vietnamese audiences first knew Kenny G in 1994, when he appeared at the closing ceremony of the 1994 World Cup in the US, performing the National Anthem solo.
-Generations 7x and 8x knew him through old cassette players and televisions that played instrumental music at the time.
+The 7x and 8x generations knew him through old cassette players and televisions that played instrumental music at the time.

 When he first performed in Vietnam in 2015, his show attracted many audiences, from working people to businessmen.